Marc Dalton was first elected in 2019 as the Member of Parliament for Pitt Meadows—Maple Ridge, and re-elected in 2021.

 Marc served in the Canadian Armed Forces Reserves and is a member of our local Royal Canadian Legion, Branch 88.
 Marc believes in an effective armed forces.

 Marc is French-Canadian on his mother's side and is fluent in the language.
 He also converses in Spanish.
 Marc is Metis on his father's side and he is proud of his indigenous ancestry.

 Since his youth, Marc has always cared about the less fortunate.
 For years he volunteered with a non-profit faith organization reaching out in Central America and Canadian inner cities.
 Marc later became a pastor in the Vancouver area.
 Marc believes in volunteerism and helps out at the Friends in Need Food Bank, the Salvation Army and on the leadership team of his local church.

 Marc has a Bachelor's of Arts degree in French and History from Simon Fraser University and a Master's in Educational Leadership also from SFU.
 He has also attended the British Columbia Institute of Technology.
 For a decade, Marc was a member of the Teamsters working in the SFU Athletic Department while doing his studies and raising a family.

 Marc is a former teacher in the Pitt Meadows-Maple Ridge school district.
 He began teaching in the district in 1993 and has instructed at both the elementary and secondary levels.
 Young people are important to him and are our future.

 Marc and Marlene have three adult children, Hannah, Justin and Simone - plus a daughter and son in law, Kate and Chris.
 They have lived and worked in both Pitt Meadows and Maple Ridge.
 They know both communities very well.

-A member of the Conservative Party, Marc is serving on a variety of Parliamentary Committees for the Official Opposition.
+A member of the Conservative Party, Marc has served on a variety of Parliamentary Committees for the Official Opposition.